 - God does not need to be reminded of anything.
 We do.
-So, every time we see a rainbow, we should use it as a reminder that God desires friendship with humanity, but a friendship that is not a free pass for us to do evil.
+So, every time we see a rainbow, we should use it as a reminder that God desires friendship with humanity, not a friendship that is a free pass for us to do evil.

 - From the beginning, the Church has seen the deluge of Genesis as a “type” or image or symbol or foreshadowing of the Sacrament of Baptism, as we will see in the second lectionary reading.

 R. Your ways, O Lord, are love and truth to those who keep your covenant.